 The Corinthia Hotel

-Seated under a stunning Baccarat chandelier, the comfortable chairs in the Lobby Lounge of The Corinthia invite you to an effortlessly elegant experience of afternoon tea in London.
+The comfortable chairs under the stunning Baccarat chandelier in the Crystal Moon Lounge of The Corinthia invite you to an effortlessly elegant experience of afternoon tea in London.

 Plates of sandwiches are offered to begin.

-After the waiting staff have ensured that you have had as many sandwiches as you like (second helpings are encouraged), the scones and cakes arrive.
+After the staff have ensured that you have had as many sandwiches as you like (second helpings were encouraged when we were there), the scones and cakes arrive.
 On the day we visited, these are presented on large tea stands which sat beside us on the floor beside the table, one stand for every two people.

 The scones were really lovely and the cakes very creative.
 My favourite was an exquisite Blackberry and Violet Cream Cake with delicate floral flavours.